 12. How soon can candidates repeat the test?

 Candidates can take the test again at the next available test date, but are reminded that scores are unlikely to improve dramatically without English language tuition in the interim.

 13. What help is available for special needs candidates?

 IELTS test centres make every effort to cater for the special needs of any candidate, to enable them to best understand questions and tasks and to give their answers.
 It is our aim for the language level of all candidates, irrespective of disability, to be assessed fairly and objectively.
 Candidates with special needs should email email@example.com well in advance of their chosen test date so that appropriate arrangements can be made.
 Note that Cambridge requires up to 3 months notice for this.

 14. What happens if a candidate is delayed by circumstances beyond their control (e.g. a transportation strike)?

 IELTS Tehran will offer you an alternative test date as soon as possible.

 15. What happens if a candidate wants to postpone or cancel their application?

 IELTS regulations do not permit refunds or transfers to be processed during the 5 week period prior to the test.
-Outside this period, candidates should log into their profile, click on the transfer/cancellation button and follow the step by step instructions.
+Outside this period, candidates should send their request to firstname.lastname@example.org .
 An administration charge is made for this service.

 16. What happens if a candidate is absent on the day of the test without giving prior notice?